-A State will have the exclusive right to levy ad valorem and unit taxes on legal persons that hold title to land and buildings in that State.
+A State will have the exclusive right to levy ad valorem and unit taxes on land and buildings in that State that is owned by legal persons.

 The Federal Government and a State may levy an ad valorem tax on legal persons for the rental income derived from land and buildings located in the State.
 If the land and buildings are combined with other assets in a commercial enterprise where no explicit rent is paid, then the State may levy taxes on the fair market value of the implied rent.
 Disputes over the implied rent shall be under the jurisdiction of the Federal Courts.